C-141 FLYING SQUADRONS

 FIRST OPERATIONAL C-141 SQUADRON

-The 1741st Air Transport Squadron assigned to the 1707th Air Transport Wing (ATW), Tinker Air Force Base, Oklahoma would be the first squadron to fly the C-141 aircraft (In January 1966 the 1741st was redesignated 57th Military Airlift Squadron).
-The first unit assigned C-141 was aircraft tail number 63-8078 named the "Spirit of Oklahoma City".
-Aircraft tail number 63-8078 arrived at Tinker Air Force Base on 19 October 1964 and was assigned to the 1707 ATW.
+The 1741st Air Transport Squadron assigned to the 1707th Air Transport Wing (ATW) at Tinker Air Force Base (AFB), Oklahoma was the first squadron to fly the C-141 aircraft (In January 1966 the 1741st was redesignated 57th Military Airlift Squadron).

 The 44th Air Transport Squadron (ATS), 1501st Air Transport Wing, Travis Air Force Base, California was the first line squadron to fly the C-141.
 On 23 April 1965, the 44th flew the C-141 (tail number 63-8088 named “Golden Bear”) from the Lockheed factory in GA to Travis Air Force base, CA. The first crew from the 44th to fly the C-141 was as follows: Lt Col Weldon D. Newquist, AC; Lt Col Vere Short, CP; Capt James M. Davis, Nav; CMSgt Daniel M. Lawson, FE; CMSgt William J. Malone, FE; MSgt Thomas P. O’Keefe, LM; TSgt Vernon N. Smith, LM.

 THE LAST ACTIVE DUTY SQUADRON TO FLY THE C-141